-Once our Project Discussions have produced a Discussion Report, that report then becomes the starting point for our Public Discussions.
-Currently, there are 27 Discussion Reports (also referred to as Discussion Guides) available for Public Discussion.
-See the partial listing of discussion report topics in the drop menu above or the full listing on either the page for Projects in the Public Discussion Phase (listed by initial publication date) or on the Discussion Reports page (listing them alphabetically by topic).
+Once our Project Discussions have produced a published Discussion Guide, that guide then becomes the starting point for Public Discussions about that topic.
+Currently, there are 32 Discussion Guides available for Public Discussion.
+See All IF Discussion Projects for a complete listing of all discussion topics (listing them alphabetically by topic).
 While these Public Discussions, which we sometimes refer to as “Citizen Discussions,” differ in certain respects from our Project Discussions, both types of discussion are interrelated.
 They share certain discussion techniques, they may overlap in time, and they are certainly interactive with each other.

 Our Public Discussions are similar to our Project Discussions in that they also use an active facilitator to conduct small group (5-8 participants) discussions that explore contrasting possibilities for public policy.
 As in a Project Discussion, there is a commitment to open and civil participation for all, a focus on broad or “conceptual” possibilities for the future rather than on solving specific, narrow, or near-term issues, and an opportunity for civic engagement and personal growth.